nickcamel/LearnNew/README.md

 # LearnNew
-Dynamically create new objects with attributes
+Create new objects with attributes

+We have a main-loop which is interrupted by user by pressing 'ctrl-c'

-First, enter a name for the object (press enter)
+Now, enter a name for the object (press enter)

-Then, enter an attribute for the object (press enter)
+Then, enter an attribute for the object (press enter) OR leave the attribute blank (press enter).
+This will print the object

-Enter a second named (press enter)
-Then, enter an attribute (press enter)

 If you want to add an attribute to an object,
-First, type in the object name (press enter)
-Then, type in an additional attribute (press enter)
+First, type in the name of the already existing object (press enter) Then, type in an additional attribute (press enter)